knpuniversity/symfony2-series/knpu/episode1/intro.md

 # Welcome to Symfony!

 ***SEEALSO
 This tutorial has been upgraded!
-Check out the [Symfony 3 Tutorial][Symfony 3 Tutorial]
+Check out the [Symfony 3 Tutorial][symfony3].
 ***

 PHP has been on a wild ride over the past few years, with new things like